 “It might be that people who are already viewing the world as a fearful, scary place are drawn to these types of programs,” says Krongard.

 What advice do Tsay-Vogel and Krongard have for people who think their binge-watching habits might be influencing their worldview?
-The two agree that awareness is a good first step.
-See if watching something else causes you to view the world in a different way, Krongard suggests.
+They both agree that awareness is a good first step.
+See if watching something else causes you to view the world in a different way, suggests Krongard.